-Licence type Medical requirements Certificate currency Air transport pilot licence (ATPL) holder hold one of the following: a current Class 1 medical a medical exemption Note: As an ATPL holder, you exercise the privileges of a: PPL if you hold a current Cla medical certificate RPL if you hold a current recreational aviation medica practitioners' certificate (RAM and you: have provided a copy to C have received written acknowledgement from Cother receipt of the copy carry both above document the aircraft a years if you are under 40 years on the day of your medical examination b 2 years if you are over 40 years c 3 years if you are over 40 years c 4 years if you are over 40 years c 5 years if you are over 40 years c 5 years if you are over 40 years c 6 years or older only valid for the fi medical self-declar to exercise the pri example, a Class 5 can be used by the privileges of the RI ATPL. medical self-declaration is light test for the RPL.
-A Class 5 ration cannot also be used vileges of all licences.
-For medical s elf-declaration e holder to exercise the PL or PPL but not the CPL or Note: You may only exercise the privileges of your relevant private pilot licence (this includes exercising the privileges of any related operational rating, instrument endorsement or flight activity endorsement) if there are no medical limits to you doing so and you are are undertaking a single-pilot operation and: the most recent fitness review date has not
+Licence type

+Medical requirements

+Certificate currency

+Air transport pilot licence (ATPL) holder

+hold one of the following:

+- > a current Class 1 medical - > a medical exemption

+Note: As an ATPL holder, you may exercise the privileges of a:

+- > PPL if you hold a current Class 2 medical certificate - > RPL if you hold a current recreational aviation medical practitioners' certificate (RAMPC) and you: - " have provided a copy to CASA - " have received written acknowledgement from CASA of the receipt of the copy - " carry both above documents in the aircraft

+- > a Class 1 medical certificate is valid for 1 year - > a Class 2 medical certificate is valid for - " 4 years if you are under 40 years on the day of your medical examination - " 2 years if you are over 40 years - > for an RAMPC, the shortest of the following periods, commencing on the day it was signed by the medical practitioner and ending: - " 24 months after that day if you are less than 65 years - " 12 months after that day if you are 65 years or older - " at the stated time on the certificate - > for a Class 5 medical self-declaration. see later in this section of the guide for the currency specific to age range

+Note: The Class 5 medical self-declaration is only valid for the flight test for the RPL.
+A Class 5 medical self-declaration cannot also be used to exercise the privileges of all licences.
+For example, a Class 5 medical s elf-declaration can be used by the holder to exercise the privileges of the RPL or PPL but not the CPL or ATPL.

-Note: CASR 67.262 refers to the definition of 'meets the modified Austroads medical standards'.
+Note: CASR 67.262 refers to the definition of 'meets the modified Austroads medical standards'